Vazmi

-Vazmi (وزمي, also Romanized as Vazmī) is a village in Khoshabar Rural District, in the Central District of Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 28, in 6 families.
+Vazmi (وزمی, also Romanized as Vazmī) is a village in Khoshabar Rural District, in the Central District of Rezvanshahr County, Gilan Province, Iran.

+At the time of the 2006 National Census, the village's population was 28 in 6 households.
+The following census in 2011 counted less than 4 households.
+The 2016 census measured the population of the village as 32 people in 10 households.